-- There are several reasons to contact the hospital. - To notify the hospital when time is needed to set-up for the patient.
-Examples include major trauma, cardiac arrest, hazardous materials, bedbugs, and Cardiac or Stroke Alerts. - Hospitals that request to be notified on every patient transported to their facility are: - Children's Medical Center, Maternity at Miami Valley Hospital, Miami Valley South, Greene Memorial Hospital, Springfield Regional Medical Center, Sycamore, Upper Valley Medical Center, Veterans Adm.
-Medical Center, Wayne Hospital, McCullough-Hyde Hospital, and WPAFB Medical Center. - To obtain orders, such as for procedures or medications indicated by the diamond in these Standing Orders - To obtain advice.
+- There are several reasons to contact the hospital. - o To notify the hospital when time is needed to set-up for the patient.
+Examples include major trauma, cardiac arrest, hazardous materials, bedbugs, and Cardiac or Stroke Alerts. - Hospitals that request to be notified on every patient transported to their facility are: Children's Medical Center, Good Samaritan Maternity, Grandview, Greene Memorial, Huber Heights, McCullough-Hyde, Miami Valley Maternity, Miami Valley South, Soin, Southview, Springfield Regional Medical Center, Upper Valley Medical Center, Veterans Adm.
+Medical Center, Wayne, and WPAFB Medical Center. - To obtain orders, such as for procedures or medications indicated by the diamond in these Standing Orders - To obtain advice.
 For example, guidance from the MCP might be needed before a medication is given, even though Standing Orders allow it to be used without permission.
 Another situation could be a patient with an unfamiliar condition. - When contacting the hospital, make sure a clear picture is painted.
 The crew can see the patient; the hospital personnel cannot.
-The ability to communicate findings will directly impact the hospital's response. - When calling about a trauma patient, include MIVT, ETA, the components of the GCS, and patient assessment findings, especially those relevant to the decision to transport to a Trauma Center. - If consultation with a physician is desired, the medic should specifically request Medical Control Paramedics should read the EKG, and then decide whether it should be transmitted, or if a call is enough.
-Paramedics who have transmitted an EKG are expected to call and to speak with the MCP. - Basics and Intermediates must call the hospital whenever they transmit an EKG. - When calling with an alert (Trauma, Cardiac, or Stroke) say, "We recommend a Alert."
+The ability to communicate findings will directly impact the hospital's response. - When calling about a trauma patient, include MIVT, ETA, the components of the GCS, and patient assessment findings, especially those relevant to the decision to transport to a Trauma Center. - If consultation with a physician is desired, the medic should specifically request Medical Control Paramedics should read the EKG, and then decide whether it should be transmitted.
+Paramedics who have transmitted an EKG are expected to call and to speak with the MCP. - EMTs and AEMTs must call the hospital whenever they transmit an EKG. - When calling with an alert (Trauma, Cardiac, or Stroke) say, "We recommend a Alert."

 - Remember that the hospital may have more information, and may or may not decide to act on your recommended alert.
-Examples: - Patients who meet Trauma Destination Protocols do NOT always warrant the hospital calling in a surgical team immediately. - A patient who meets Cardiac Alert criteria may have prior EKGs in their hospital record that indicate that the alert is unnecessary.
+Examples: - o Patients who meet Trauma Destination Protocols do NOT always warrant the hospital calling in a surgical team immediately. - o A patient who meets Cardiac Alert criteria may have prior EKGs in their hospital record that indicate that the alert is unnecessary. - Every crew transporting a patient is expected to provide a full run sheet to the hospital.